Lokesh-1511/HireLedger/README.md

 All seeding scripts now import the single Firestore instance (`db`) exported from `src/firebase.js` to avoid creating multiple isolated SDK instances.
 If you change Firebase config, update it only in that file.

+### Frontend Migration to Firestore Source of Truth (2025-10-08)
+The previous in-browser mock state for student and recruiter dashboards has been replaced with real-time Firestore subscriptions:

+- `StudentDataContext` now listens to: `jobs`, `applications (where studentId == uid)`, `interviews (where studentId == uid)`, and user-scoped `notifications` subcollection.
+- `RecruiterDataContext` now listens to: `jobs (where companyId == recruiterUid)`, `applications (where recruiterId == uid)`, `interviews (where recruiterId == uid)`, plus `verifications` and `messages` filtered by recruiter participation.
+- Application progress stages are derived from the Firestore `status` field instead of a local `stageIndex`.
+- Local mock arrays & persistent localStorage seeds were removed; only transient UI preferences (filters, skill visualization) remain locally (skills will move to Firestore in a later iteration).
+- Actions (apply, advance stage, withdraw, create job, schedule interview, message applicants) now perform Firestore writes.

+Pending Enhancements:
+- Saved jobs persistence (planned: `users/<uid>/savedJobs`).
+- Skill tracking & goals stored per user.
+(Implemented: student skills now stored in `users/<uid>/skills` with real-time subscription.)
+- Diversity and verification enrichment (currently placeholder aggregation).
+- Firestore security rules and role-based enforcement.

+If you previously relied on the mock data, re-run seeding scripts to populate Firestore, then authenticate and the UI will reflect live collections.

 ### Companies & Auth User Creation (New)

 Additional scripts extend the dataset beyond basic documents: